LoyolaChicagoCode/cs2-lab0/README.md

 What additional changes would you need to make to enable automatic testing for your code?
 At least how many test cases should you have, and which ones?

 (Keep your reflection brief and at a high, conceptual level.)

-## References

-You might find these constructs and building blocks from COMP 170 useful:

-- conditionals
-- indefinite loops
-- methods
-- Scanner

 ## Submission